Junzhou-712/pintos/pintos_notes/Proj1_note.md

 |Divide x by n:|	x / n|

 "thread/fixedpoint.h" will implement these arithmetics.
 I define FP_SHIFT_AMOUNT as the decimal part, in other word, q = FP_SHIFT_AMOUNT, f = 1 << FP_SHIFT_AMOUNT.
-Regarding mlfqs, PintOS provided some imcompleted functions that gives me some clues for the solution.
+Regarding mlfqs, Pintos provided some imcompleted functions that gives me some clues for the solution.
 ```c
 /* Returns the current thread's priority. */
 int